What are the Goals of SQL Tuning?

 Two tables can only be joined if they have the same primary index.
 In other words: The rows of both tables need to be on the same AMP.

 Design your queries so that the Primary Index is used for joining as much as possible, as this is the cheapest way of joining.

 AMP-local joining is possible if the join condition includes columns, not in the primary index.
-But if the join condition does not include all primary index columns, the rows of one or both tables have to be relocated (and maybe sorted).
+But if the join condition does not have all primary index columns, the rows of one or both tables must be relocated (and maybe sorted).

 3. Teradata Indexing & Partitioning

 Indexes give the Optimizer more data access paths.
 They are improving highly selective retrieve actions.
 Unfortunately, indexes consume permanent disk space and require maintenance when the underlying base table changes.

 The NUSI can be an advantage over the base table access if the index subtable is smaller than the base table.
-Covering NUSI’s are more useful than non-covering ones: There are base table lookups needed, and no costs are created.
+Covering NUSIs are more valuable than non-covering ones: There are base table lookups needed, and no costs are created.

 Still, indexing is a significant advantage: We create the index; we check if it’s used.
 We drop it if it’s not used.
 Have you ever partitioned a 200 Terabyte table for test reasons?
 I guess this is not what we like to do.

 Another disadvantage of partitioning comes to my mind:

 You have to keep the data warehouse architecture in mind when working with partitioning.
 Decide if your solution fits into it.
 Partitioned tables use different join techniques.
 If tables have different partitions, this hurts join performance!